Fafa0079/HourLoggingBot/README.md

-# Hour Logging Bot (Minimal Edition)
+# Hour Logging Bot
-## IMPORTANT: This version is ONLY used for single server use, not for use over multiple discord servers
-A minimal version of a discord bot that manages logging hours.
+A discord bot that manages logging hours.
 Integrates with Google Sheets to log hours to a spreadsheet from commands sent over discord.
-Currently WIP, does not work as intended currently
+Currently a WIP, not all features are implemented yet.
 ## Planned Features:
 - Use of Discord's new slash command system
 - /setup: Easy setup of the /log command for your discord.
 Administrators are led through a series of GUIs.